ShortPoint/code-webpart/README.md

 🧡 A Gift to the Community
-This project is built and maintained with love for the SharePoint team.
+This project is built and maintained with love from the ShortPoint team.
 We hope it empowers you to do more with less.